-- Every diabetic should be asked about the symptoms and frequency of hypoglycaemia at every medical appointment.
+- Every person with diabetes should be asked about the symptoms and frequency of hypoglycaemia at every medical appointment.
 [C] - Anyone at high risk of clinically significant hypoglycaemia (< 54 mg/dl, < 3.0 mmol/l) should be prescribed glucagon.
-Family members, guardians, teachers of children and young people with diabetes should be familiar with the administration of glucagon.
-[E] - Consideration should be given to a change in the management of diabetes with episodes of severe hypoglycaemia and unawareness of hypoglycaemia.
-[E] - For the treatment of hypoglycaemia in conscious patients (with a glucose level $\leq$ 70 mg/dl, 3.9 mmol/l), it is necessary to administer 15 g of glucose or other simple carbohydrates orally.
-If glucose determination continues to indicate hypoglycaemia after 15 minutes, glucose / carbohydrate administration should be repeated.
-Once hypoglycaemia has subsided, the diabetic should have a snack / meal if there is a possibility of recurrence.
-[E] - In insulin-treated diabetic patients with unawareness of hypoglycaemia or an episode of severe hypoglycaemia, the therapeutic goal should be slightly higher glucose levels for at least a few weeks to at least partially restore the perception of hypoglycaemic symptoms and to prevent their occurrence in the future.
-[A]
+Family members, guardians, teachers of children and adolescents with diabetes should be familiar with the administration of glucagon.
+[E] - Changes in the treatment of diabetes should be considered in case of episodes of severe hypoglycaemia and unawareness of hypoglycaemia.
+[E] - For the treatment of hypoglycaemia in conscious patients (with a glucose level ≤ 70 mg/dl, 3.9 mmol/l), it is necessary to administer 15 g of glucose or other simple carbohydrates orally.
+If glucose measurement continues to indicate hypoglycaemia after 15 minutes, glucose/carbohydrate administration should be repeated.
+Once hypoglycaemia has subsided, the patient should have a snack/meal if there is a possibility of recurrence.
+[E] - In insulin-treated persons with diabetes with unawareness of hypoglycaemia or an episode of severe hypoglycaemia, the therapeutic goal should be slightly higher glucose levels for at least a few weeks to at least partially restore the perception of hypoglycaemic symptoms and to prevent their occurrence in the future.
+[A] - In people with diabetes who are unaware of hypoglycaemia and treated with intensive insulin therapy, the use of rtCGM is recommended.
+[B]